josefadamcik/josefadamcik.cz/_posts/2020-02-25-let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.md

 Just keep in mind, please, that this is just a hobby and SofleKeyboard is only an opensource project rather than a commercial product.
 Therefore, I am not providing anything like commercial customer support.

+## Links

+- [Github with KiCad projects][soflegithub]
+- [Github with a fork QMK firmware for SofleKeyboard][sofleqmk] (not yet in the upstream) (make sure you checkout `soflekeyboard` branch)
+- [Layout in KeyboardLayout editor][soflelayout]

 ## Footnotes

 [^1]: I used [Zilents V2][zilentsv2], silent tactile switches by ZealPC (and made by Gateron) which are very expensive.
 [^2]: Serial is the default behaviour.
 If serial is used, you don't need TRRS cable (4 contacts, used for headphones with a microphone) but just TRS (stereo audio jack).
 [^3]: I2C requires additional pull up resistor at least on one half.
 You also need to cut a trace and change configuration of the firmware.
 At least that's how I understand it, I haven't tried it yet.
 [^4]: That also means that sometimes you don't have to update the firmware in both Pro Micros.
-If you, for example, do just changes to the mapping you can update just master half since the slave only scans the matrix and doesn't care what is going to be mapped where.
+If you, for example, do just changes to the mapping you can update just master half since the slave only scans the matrix and doesn't care what is actually mapped to the particular switch.
 [^5]: I had to do some troubleshooting regarding footprints.
 There are some custom footprints included in the project on Github but they seemed to be incomplete or maybe outdated.

+[katana60]: {{ site.baseurl }}{% post_url 2019-02-02-buiding-a-custom-keyboard-katana60 %} "My build of Katana60"
 [layoutarticle]: {{ site.baseurl }}{% post_url 2019-10-13-in-search-of-the-best-custom-keyboard-layout %} "In search of the best custom keyboard layout"
 [buildlogarticle]: {{ site.baseurl }}{% post_url  2020-02-26-soflekeyboard-build-log-and-build-guide %} "SofleKeyboard build log/guide"
 [lily58]: https://github.com/kata0510/Lily58 "Lily58 - a split keyboard design on github"